Fringe theories on the location of New Albion: San Francisco Bay, generally

 Several early claims put Drake in San Francisco Bay, but did not establish where in the Bay Drake visited and then careened the Golden Hind.
 These include Robert Greenhow in 1845, Jules Verne in 1879 and Samuel Johnson.

 Laurence Bergreen believes Drake entered San Francisco Bay, but fails to address any details of the navigation, landing, or site or to explain Drake's apparent failure to explore the extensive inland waterway as the possible Strait of Anian.

 Modern San Francisco Bay landing ideas share several important clues with the accepted Drakes Bay site: meeting with the Coast Miwok people, latitude close to 38°north and proximity to the Farallon Islands.

 These landing ideas also claim that after sailing 400 miles down the Oregon and California coasts unsuccessfully seeking a harbor, Drake saw Drakes Bay and the white cliffs in the excellent bay, but continued past the harbor.

 The new ideas suggest birds above the inland from Drakes Bay suggested the harbor of San Francisco Bay or that the Spanish had earlier surveyed San Francisco Bay and that Drake had those maps.

 The new ideas ignore the difficulty of finding the Bay from the sea including the fog and islands which make the entrance to the Golden Gate nearly invisible.

 The entrance to San Francisco Bay is dangerous and none of the accounts discuss the shoals and difficulties of entering the Bay, especially on an unknown basis.

 The accounts indicate that there was a single anchorage within the harbor, not the scores of possible sites for a mariner within San Francisco Bay.

 Except for the entrance to the Bay, the San Francisco Bay shoreline is warm or even hot on summer days, far different from the continuous cold and fog reported by Drake.

 Late in the five-week stay, Drake took a trip up and into the interior of the country which was found to be far different.
 This corresponds to a coastal site, not a site within San Francisco Bay.

 Had Drake entered San Francisco Bay, he would have spent weeks exploring up the Sacramento and San Joaquin Rivers in the belief that the Strait of Anian had, indeed been found.
 He would have reported one of the world's most important bays.
 Neither of these occurred.

 All of the specific proposed landing sites, below, within San Francisco Bay are north of the Golden Gate.
 Holmes reports that if Drake had entered San Francisco Bay, the summer winds would have forced Drake to find a harbor south of the Golden Gate.
+John Lenz presented a case for San Francisco Bay as a Drake landing site as recently as December 2021.